What Happens

 Going To Mediation

-Mediations are is a non-binding, alternative dispute resolution, during which both sides present their case and engage in settlement negotiations as facilitated by the mediator.
+Mediations are is a non-binding, alternative dispute resolution, during which both sides engage in settlement negotiations as facilitated by the mediator.

 7